Home » Blog » Change Management » Change management plan: Best practices for planning and execution

 Despite this, change is often challenging.
 Breaking old habits, introducing new processes, and sometimes even just recognizing the need for change in the first place, may all be met with resistance.
 This may well be why only about a third of today’s change initiatives end successfully.

 This goes to show that change isn’t something you should just respond to, but rather something you can learn to prepare for.
-Let’s take a close look at how you can do this through an effective change management process.
+Let’s take a close look at how you can do this through an effective change management plan.

 What is change management?